Sundman figures it out!

 The HalPulaar people were cattle herders, but no cattle remained in Fanaye by the time I arrived there; the only livestock were goats and chickens — and a few horses.
 Every once in a while people arrived from north by way of camels, so I guess that’s livestock too.

 For six years their crops had mostly failed.
-Had it not been for the emergency food rations from the USA, EU, France and Saudi Arabia there would have been very little for us to eat.
+Had it not been for the emergency food rations from the USA, the EU, France and Saudi Arabia there would have been very little for us to eat.
 My diet consisted mostly of field corn and sorghum from the US, wheat (made into bread) from the European countries, dates from Saudi — plus some small bony fish from the nearby river, and, once in a while, some goat’s milk.
 There was also corn-soya-milk, from UNICEF, for the children.

 But the drought wasn’t just marked by an absence of rain.
 The entire ecosystem was simply out of whack.
 There were plagues of rats that ran in herds like bison on the Great Plains of America before the settlers with guns showed up.
 Fungi ruined whatever grain one might have managed to store, swarms of locusts came and blotted out the sun, wild boars rooted up any plants that manage to sprout, and mange-mil birds with needle-beaks sucked the juice out of individual grains of sorghum or millet.